Rainn07/alx-low_level_programming/README.md

-Lowe level programming: Intro to the C language
+Low level programming: Intro to the C language
+ Arrays, Pointers and Strings